The best places to live in Brisbane

 Fortitude Valley is a vibrant area in Central Brisbane.
 It lies right next to the city centre and is one of Brisbane’s main entertainment hubs.
 The streets of Fortitude Valley are lined with nightclubs, trendy bars and restaurants.
 The area is also home to one of the largest shopping precincts in Australia.
 Expats living in Fortitude Valley will never be far from the action as lots of Brisbane’s annual events are held here, including the International Jazz Festival, the Big Gay Day and the three-day Valley Fiesta.

 As the area is so centrally located, residents have easy access to all modes of public transport.
-Owning a vehicle in Fortitude Valley will be expensive as the availability of secure parking is limited.
+In fact, owning a vehicle in Fortitude Valley will be expensive as the availability of secure parking is limited.

-The main commercial area close to New Farm is called Merthyr Village and here residents can shop to their heart's content and grab a bite to eat at one of the many great restaurants and cafés.
-New Farm also has a vibrant arts scene, with regular shows taking place at The Powerhouse, a former electric tramway power station that has been converted into a theatre.
+The main commercial area close to New Farm is called Merthyr Village and here residents can shop to their hearts' content and grab a bite to eat at one of the many great restaurants and cafés.
+New Farm also has a vibrant arts scene, with regular shows taking place at the Brisbane Powerhouse, a former electric tramway power station that has been converted into a theatre.
 However, one downside is that property in New Farm is fairly expensive.

 Family-friendly suburbs of Brisbane

 For expats moving to Brisbane with children, being close to the right school will be essential.
 As there are few international schools in Brisbane, expats will need to spend some extra time considering where they would choose to school their children and do some research into the Australian schooling system.